dangarfield/ff7-fenrir/README.md

 - :black_square_button: Investigate animation reset states, document and implement
 - :black_square_button: NPC walk (moveEntity) speed is wrong
 - :black_square_button: Add rather than hardcode collision and talk distances
+- :black_square_button: Line, gateway and entity collisions should really be in the main rendering loop rather than player movement
+- :black_square_button: Ensure talk, collision & other entity scripts can only execute one at a time
+- :black_square_button: Need to check that JUMP animations are not broken
 - :black_square_button: Camera movement op codes are not 100% perfect
 - :black_square_button: Borderless texts show line below characters
 - :black_square_button: Multi line text writes all, rather that just what is visible